Midwest Training and Consulting Services

 Miami County, Kansas – Road and Bridge and Airport, Environmental (SPCC Plans) and Integrity Testing

-Mid South Steel Products, Cape Girardeau, MO – Safety Program And Environmental Assistance
+Mid South Steel Products, Cape Girardeau, Missouri – Safety Program And Environmental Assistance

 Midwest Energy – Hays, Kansas, Environmental (SPCC Plans and Five Year)